Sokol Blosser Winery: Red Hills of Dundee

-Eola Hills
+Eola-Amity Hills AVA

-The Winery leases and farms organically a 20+ acre vineyard called Blossom Ridge in the Eola Hills.
+The Winery leases and farms organically a 20+ acre vineyard called Blossom Ridge in the Eola-Amity Hills AVA.
 This site is more exposed to the cool westerly winds from the ocean and therefore the grapes ripen later than in the Dundee Hills.
 This vineyard on Jory soils is planted entirely to Pinot Noir, although the Winery intends to plant Chardonnay in 2022.
 The grapes from the vineyard are used principally for the Rosé of Pinot Noir and sparkling wines.

 Yamhill-Carlton AVA

 In 2021 the Winery purchased the 65-acre Kalita Vineyard (only 23 acres are plantable).
-The vineyard is about 12 years old and is planted entirely to Pinot Noir, but the Winery intends to plant about 3 acres of Chardonnay in 2023.
+The vineyard was about 12 years old and is planted almost entirely to Pinot Noir, with an additional 3 acres of Pinot Meunier in 2024.
 The soils are Goodin, which is a silty clay loam derived from marine deposits ranging up to about 5 feet deep.
 The vineyards lie between about 500 and 700 feet elevation with a southerly exposure.
-This is the first vineyard with non-volcanic soils owned by the Winery and will produce wines distinctly different from the Dundee and Eola Hills.
+This is the first vineyard with non-volcanic soils owned by the Winery and will produce wines distinctly different from the Dundee and Eola-Amity Hills.
 The overall degree days on this site are similar to the Dundee Hills.
 The vineyard will be converted to organic farming beginning in 2022.

 Winery

 The construction of the main winery building began in 1976 and the first crush was in 1977.
 A warehouse was added in 1979.
 In 2002 the Winery constructed an adjacent underground barrel cellar that was the first winery building to receive the U.S. Green Building Council's LEED (Leadership in Energy and Environmental Design) certification as a green building.
+A storage and shipping fulfillment warehouse was constructed in 2022.

-The winery processes approximately 1000 tons per year from its own vineyards and grapes purchased from other Oregon growers.
+The winery processes approximately 1000 tons per year from its own vineyards and grapes purchased from other growers.
 The winemaking philosophy emphasizes minimum intervention.
 The Pinot Noirs destined for single-vineyard designations are gently destemmed and whole-berry fermented in open-top 2.5 ton fermenters using wild yeasts.
 These Pinot Noirs are barrel-aged in French oak for 14–16 months before bottling.
 We work with selected barrel makers in France to design barrels best able to bring out the unique characteristics of each Pinot Noir block.

 Production and distribution

-The Winery sells approximately 90,000 cases per year in 50 states and 12 countries.
+The Winery sells approximately 65,000 cases per year in 50 states and 16 countries.
 In addition to premium wines sold under the Sokol Blosser label, the winery also produces a line of wines under the Evolution label.

-Sokol Blosser wines: Pinot Noir, Chardonnay, White Riesling, Sauvignon Blanc, Pinot Gris, Müller-Thurgau, Pinot Noir Rosé and three sparkling wines (Bluebird Cuvée, Blanc de Blanc, and Rosé of Pinot Noir).
+Sokol Blosser wines: Pinot Noir, Chardonnay, White Riesling, Sauvignon Blanc, Pinot Gris, Pinot Blanc, Müller-Thurgau, Pinot Noir Rosé and three sparkling wines (Bluebird Cuvée, Blanc de Blanc, and Rosé of Pinot Noir).

-Evolution wines: Pinot Noir, Chardonnay, Lucky No. 9 White (a blend of 9 grapes), Big Time Red, Grenache, Sangiovese, Sauvignon Blanc-White Riesling blend, White Riesling, and boxed wines (Pinot Noir, Chardonnay, Big Time Red and Lucky No. 9 White).
+Evolution wines: Pinot Noir, Chardonnay, Lucky No. 9 White (a blend of 9 grapes), Big Time Red, and Riesling.